|

 Berengar sighed.
 I estimate eighty dead, some of them women

 and elderly men, he said.
-We are recovering such bodies
+We are recovering as many

 They will return Berengar, said Eowyn.
 They

-fortify the gulleyit was the weakest point in our defenceswe
+barricade, fortify the gulleyit was the weakest point in

-Berengar caught her by the arms.
+Berengar caught her by the hands.
 If you do not take four

 hours sleep now I shall drug you myself!
 He led her